 Getting Started

 Install mod_pagespeed 1.1 on nginx, Apache, IIS, or Envoy.
-Quick setup, 14-day free trial.
+Platform-specific setup instructions, verification steps, license activation, and next steps.

 Choose your platform